 • Cancellation less than 7 days No refund

 b.
-Park Shelters: Refunds will not be issued unless the reservation is cancelled within seven (7) business days of the reservation date.
+Park Shelters: Refunds will not be issued unless the reservation is canceled within seven (7) business days of the reservation date.
 Refunds will not be issued due to inclement weather; however, if requested, the GRPD will attempt to reschedule the reservation at a later date at no additional cost.

 c.
 General Programs: Total refunds will be given without question prior to the start of a program.
 After the program has begun, a refund will be given only for medical or unavoidable circumstances and/or upon director approval.
-All programs cancelled by the GRPD due to unforeseen circumstances or inclement weather will be rescheduled or a refund will be given in a prompt manner.
+All programs canceled by the GRPD due to unforeseen circumstances or inclement weather will be rescheduled or a refund will be given in a prompt manner.

 d.
 Summer Day Camp: 100% refund will be given for cancellations made two weeks prior to the first day of camp.
-50% refund will be given for cancellations made less than two weeks prior to the first day of camp.
+A 50% refund will be given for cancellations made less than two weeks prior to the first day of camp.
 No refund will be given for cancellations made on or after the first day of camp.

 e.
 Athletics: No refunds will be given two weeks after registration closes.
 Refunds will only be given for medical or unavoidable circumstances and/or upon director approval.